chuckgrigsby0/ml_dollar_stores_and_food_access_rep_ajae/README.md

 │   │   │   ├── Rural/          # Tables (rural models)
 ```

-**Note:** Steps 1-3 populate the estimation directories (Model_Training, Urban_Bootstrap, and Rural_Bootstrap), while figures and tables are output from these results and saved in their respective directories.
+**Note:** Steps 1-3 populate the training and bootstrap directories with estimation results, while figures and tables are output from these results and saved in their respective directories.

 ## Questions